 A framework's application specific behavior is usually defined by adding methods to subclasses of one or more of its classes.
 Each method added to a subclass must abide by the internal conventions of its superclasses.

 This principle has come to be known as the Hollywood Principle (don't call us, we'll call you) which was first used in a paper by Richard E. Sweet which was published in 1985.
 In the books which I referenced earlier, one by the Gang of Four and the other by Craig Larman, they both mention the Template Method Pattern as being the best design pattern for implementing inversion of control.
-This pattern plays a fundamental role in my framework as I have a single abstract class which is inherited by every Model class.
-The abstract class contains concrete invariant methods and empty "hook" methods which can be redefined in any subclass.

 The distinguishing features which separate a framework from a library are provided in the RADICORE framework as follows: